Introduction to Markowitz Portfolio Optimization and the Efficient Frontier

 Asset Combinations

-To start, let's consider a simple example of the return and volatility of combining two assets: $A$ and $B$, with 50% of the portfolio in each.
+To start, let's consider a simple example of the return and volatility of combining two assets: A and B, with 50% of the portfolio in each.

 The return of this asset allocation is simply the weighted average of the components of the portfolio: